 Here’s how these needs might play out in your sexuality.

 1. Sex for the Right or Wrong Reasons

-Some people literally feel (whether or not they are conscious of it) that sex is all they have to offer.
-They give it to people they don’t really want to give it to, or who do not appreciate their sharing of their body and sexuality because they want to be liked by them and need to build up their self-esteem.
-Thoughtful, authentic, healthy sexual decisions hinge on the presence of a fortified self-esteem.
+Some people feel that sex is all they have to offer.
+They give it to people they don’t really want to give it to, or who do not appreciate their sharing of their body and sexuality.
+They do it because they want to be liked by them and need to build up their self-esteem.
+Thoughtful, authentic, healthy sexual decisions hinge on the presence of fortified self-esteem.

 2. Confidence and Sexual Self-Esteem

-By the same token, lack of self-esteem is usually lack of sexual confidence.
+By the same token, a lack of self-esteem is usually a lack of sexual confidence.
 That can show up deceivingly as exaggerated or arrogant sexual posturing.